-If you’ve been injured after tripping on a pavement, you may be entitled to compensation
+If you’ve been injured after tripping on a pavement, we’re here to help you make a compensation claim

 Every highway authority has a duty to maintain roads and footpaths.
-If a road surface has been poorly maintained, and you have tripped and injured yourself because of that, you may be able to claim compensation.
+If a road surface has been poorly maintained and you’ve tripped and injured yourself because of it, then we can help you make it right.

-Part of a highway authority’s duty is to have a system in place to regularly check roads and footpaths for defects.
-Busier roads and footpaths require more regular inspection than roads which are used less frequently.
+- Having a system in place to regularly check roads and footpaths for defects – busier roads and footpaths require more regular inspection than roads which are used less frequently

-If a defect is found, the highway authority has a duty to repair the defects within a reasonable time.
+- If a defect is found acting within a reasonable time to repair the defects

-Possible causes of trips on a pavement include:
+Possible causes of trips on pavements might include: